Software regression

 Regressions are often caused by encompassed bug fixes included in software patches.
 One approach to avoiding this kind of problem is regression testing.
-A properly designed test plan aims at preventing this possibility before releasing any software.
-Automated testing and well-written test cases can reduce the likelihood of a regression.
+A properly designed test plan using automated testing and well-written test cases aims at preventing regressions before software or software updates are released.

 Prevention and detection

-Techniques have been proposed that try to prevent regressions from being introduced into software at various stages of development, outlined below.
+Techniques have been proposed that try to prevent regressions from being introduced into software at various stages of development, as outlined below.

 Prior to release

 In order to avoid regressions being seen by the end-user after release, developers regularly run regression tests after changes are introduced to the software.
 These tests can include unit tests to catch local regressions as well as integration tests to catch remote regressions.
 Regression testing techniques often leverage existing test cases to minimize the effort involved in creating them.
 However, due to the volume of these existing tests, it is often necessary to select a representative subset, using techniques such as test-case prioritization.

 For detecting performance regressions, software performance tests are run on a regular basis, to monitor the response time and resource usage metrics of the software after subsequent changes.
 Unlike functional regression tests, the results of performance tests are subject to variance - that is, results can differ between tests due to variance in performance measurements; as a result, a decision must be made on whether a change in performance numbers constitutes a regression, based on experience and end-user demands.
 Approaches such as statistical significance testing and change point detection are sometimes used to aid in this decision.